 Lyon Arboretum Loop

-For non-members joining HTMC on this hike and additional $5 donation is requested for guests ages 18 or over.
+Lyon Arboretum suggests a $5 donation for visitors and non-members joining HTMC on this hike an additional $5 donation is requested for guests ages 18 or over.

 Elevation Gain: 927 feet.